falkgeist/text-adventure/README.md

 ## The core concepts:

+(List items in brackets are not implemented [yet?])
 ### Player
 The Player is the protagonist, the "you" that walks through the locations, picks up items, fights monsters, talks with people (in future versions).

 Attributes:
-(- Name)
+- (Name)
 - Inventory (items)
 - Current location
 - Current action

 Available methods:
-- get description of Location
+- Get description of Location
-- get list of Items in Location
+- Get list of Items in Location
-- pick up Items from Location
+- Pick up Items from Location
-- use Items in Location
+- (Use Items in Location)
-- go through Exit
+- Go through Exit
 - etc.

 ### Location